|DATE:||July 24, 2019|

 Supplemental Nutrition Assistance Program

-This memorandum provides the fiscal year (FY) 2019 Cost-of-Living Adjustments (COLA) to the Supplemental Nutrition Assistance Program (SNAP) maximum allotments, income eligibility standards, and deductions.
+This memorandum provides the fiscal year (FY) 2020 Cost-of-Living Adjustments (COLA) to the Supplemental Nutrition Assistance Program maximum allotments, income eligibility standards and deductions.
 Under the Food and Nutrition Act of 2008 COLAs are effective as of Oct.
-1, 2018.
+1, 2019.

 Maximum allotments will increase for the 48 states and D.C., Guam, the U.S. Virgin Islands and Alaska.
-For a family of four receiving a maximum allotment, benefits will be $642.
-Maximum allotments for Hawaii decreased to $1,193 for FY 2019.
-The minimum benefit for the 48 states and D.C., Guam and the U.S. Virgin Islands did not change and will remain $15.
+For a family of four receiving a maximum allotment in the 48 states and D.C., benefits will be $646.
+Maximum allotments for Hawaii will decrease slightly to $1,189 for a family of four.
+The minimum benefit for the 48 states and D.C. will increase to $16.

-The shelter cap values increased by $17 to $552 for the 48 states and D.C.
+The shelter cap value increased by $17 to $569 for the 48 states and D.C.
 The shelter cap values for Alaska, Hawaii, Guam and the U.S. Virgin Islands also increased.
-The minimum standard deduction for household sizes 1 through 3 increased to $164 a month for the 48 states and D.C.
-Alaska, Hawaii, Guam and the U.S. Virgin Islands also experienced increases in their standard deduction amounts for certain household sizes.
+The minimum standard deduction for household sizes 1 through 3 increased to $ 167 a month for the 48 states and D.C.
+Alaska, Hawaii, Guam and the U.S. Virgin Islands also experienced increases in their standard deduction amounts.

 Regional offices should ensure that their states are apprised of these changes.
 State agencies with questions regarding these adjustments should contact their respective regional office representatives.